azra-mind/game-azramind/README.md

 Known usability feedback:
 - Difficulty level is confusing
+- give people the option to go back to the previous menu
 - clean up the scores view a bit
 - add date-time to past scores
 - add the digits and locations guessed correctly with each turn so user doesn't have to scroll up as much